wallarm/product-documentation/docs/3.6/admin-en/installation-kubernetes-en.md

     ```
 4. Create the `values.yaml` file with the [Wallarm configuration](configure-kubernetes-en.md).

-    Example of the file with the minimun configuration:
+    Example of the file with the minimum configuration:

     === "EU Cloud"
         ```bash